Lymphoid Tumors of the Skin

 Tumors with histiocytic differentiation comprise a group of poorly defined skin diseases all characterized by a proliferation of histiocytes (tissue macrophages) in the absence of any known stimulus.

 Cutaneous histiocytomas are common in dogs and rare in goats and cattle; it is debatable whether they are found in cats.
 Strong immunohistochemical evidence suggests that in dogs they are derived from Langerhans (intraepidermal antigen processing) cells.
-These tumors are typically seen in dogs <3.5 yr old but can occur at any age.
+These tumors are typically seen in dogs <3.5 years old but can be seen at any age.
 English Bulldogs, Scottish Terriers, Greyhounds, Boxers, and Boston Terriers are most at risk.
 The head (including the pinnae) and limbs are the most common sites of involvement.
 These classic "button tumors" appear as solitary, smooth, pink, raised nodules that are generally covered by alopecic skin, or they may be ulcerated.
 They are freely movable.
 Although a common neoplasm, histiocytomas are not always easy to diagnose histologically and can be confused with granulomatous inflammation, mast cell tumors, plasmacytomas, and cutaneous lymphosarcomas.
-Canine histiocytomas should be considered benign, and most resolve spontaneously within 2–3 mo without treatment.
-Surgical excision is optional once the diagnosis is established (which can often be made via cytology).
+Canine histiocytomas should be considered benign, and most resolve spontaneously within 2–3 months without treatment.
+Surgical excision is optional once the diagnosis is established (which can often be made via cytologic evaluation).

 In goats and cattle, histiocytomas are extremely rare and behave the same as those in dogs.
 Histiocytomas have also been reported in young cats; however, they most likely represent the histiocytic form of mast cell tumor in cats.

-The histiocytoses of Bernese Mountain Dogs are systemic, familial disorders of unknown etiology with two manifestations—a more indolent and generally cutaneous form known as systemic histiocytosis and a more aggressive form in which skin lesions are rare, known as malignant histiocytosis.
+The histiocytoses of Bernese Mountain Dogs are systemic, familial disorders of unknown etiology with two manifestations: a more indolent and generally cutaneous form known as systemic histiocytosis and a more aggressive form in which skin lesions are rare, known as malignant histiocytosis.
 Malignant histiocytosis has been infrequently identified in other canine breeds.
-In systemic histiocytosis, males (mean age at onset 4 yr) are affected more often than females.
+In systemic histiocytosis, males (mean age at onset 4 years) are affected more often than females.
 There are multiple cutaneous nodules, papules, and plaques involving the skin (especially of the scrotum), nasal mucosa, and eyelids.
 The lesions are poorly circumscribed and variably alopecic and may be ulcerated; they develop in waves and slowly regress, only to recur several months later.
-The clinical disease tends to become more severe with each new wave of eruptions.
+Clinical signs tend to become more severe with each new wave of eruptions.
 Although the skin is the primary target organ, lesions may also develop in other organs, including lymph nodes, spleen, and bone marrow.
 The disease may be episodic in its clinical presentation, but it is progressive and eventually fatal.
 A commercially available histiocytic malignancy assay can evaluate tumor biopsy or cytology samples for copy number aberrations to confirm diagnosis.

-Malignant histiocytosis is seen in male Bernese Mountain Dogs (mean age at onset 7 yr) and, less frequently, in other canine breeds.
+Malignant histiocytosis occurs in male Bernese Mountain Dogs (mean age at onset 7 years) and, less frequently, in other canine breeds.
 The lungs, lymph nodes, and liver are the most common organs affected, and the disease tends to spare the skin.
 Grossly, the lesions appear as large, solitary, firm masses that may cause pleural effusion or efface large portions of affected internal organs.
 The disorder is rapidly progressive and does not wax and wane as does systemic histiocytosis.
-Few dogs survive >6 mo.
+Few dogs survive >6 months.

 Transmissible Venereal Tumors